 On July 11, 2006 we entered into a standby equity distribution agreement, which we refer to as the SEDA, with Cornell Capital Partners, LP.
 Under the SEDA, we may issue and sell to Cornell shares of our common stock for a total purchase price of up to \$15 million, once a resale registration statement is in effect.
 We have sole discretion whether and when to sell shares of our common stock to Cornell.
-Cornell will be irrevocably bound to purchase shares of our common stock from us after we send a notice that we intend to sell shares of our common stock to Cornell.
+Cornell will be irrevocably bound to purchase shares of our common stock for a uccommon stock to Cornell.
 Each advance under the SEDA is limited to a maximum of \$1.5 million.